nevinera/environment_helpers/README.md

 * `integer` - produces an integer from the environment variable, by calling `to_i` on it (if it's present).
 Note that this means that providing a value like "hello" means you'll get `0`, since that's what ruby does when you call `"hello".to_i`.
+* `date` - produces a `Date` object, using `Date.strptime`.
+The default format string is `%Y-%m-%d`, which would parse a date like `2023-12-25`.
+It will handle invalid values (or format strings) like the variable not being present, though if it's specified as `required`, you will see a different exception in each case.